omiridoue/sgsss-workflow/README.md

 Any errors, omissions or inaccuracies are my own.

-> Copyright 2025, omiridoue.
-All examples and descriptions are licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
+> All examples and descriptions are licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

 ## Citations

+> Graeme R. Grimes, Evan Floden, Paolo Di Tommaso, Phil Ewels and Maxime Garcia Introduction to Workflows with Nextflow and nf-core. https://github.com/carpentries-incubator/workflows-nextflow 2021.

+> Ruth M. Ripley, Tom A. B. Snijders, Zsofia Boda, Andras Voros, and Paulina Preciado (2024).
+Manual for Siena version 4.0.
+R package version 1.4.13. https://www.cran.r-project.org/web/packages/RSiena/.

 > The Turing Way Community.
 (2022).
 The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
 Zenodo.
 DOI 10.5281/zenodo.3233853.

 > The Turing Way Community, & Scriberia.
 (2020, March 3).
 Illustrations from the Turing Way book dashes.
 Zenodo. http://doi.org/10.5281/zenodo.3332807.

-> Graeme R. Grimes, Evan Floden, Paolo Di Tommaso, Phil Ewels and Maxime Garcia Introduction to Workflows with Nextflow and nf-core. https://github.com/carpentries-incubator/workflows-nextflow 2021.

 >The lesson material was adapted with permission from seqera labs [nextflow-tutorial](https://github.com/seqeralabs/nextflow-tutorial)